S1 Robotic Bird introduced a unique new approach to

 and gliding flight.

-two servos, micro-size RC receiver, and a lithium battery
+two servos, a micro-size RC receiver, and a lithium battery

 approx. 700 mAh, 7.4 volts.
 For the servos, we recommend Hitec